-The Academy of Finland's Centres of Excellence (CoE) are the flagships of Finnish research.
-They are at the very cutting edge of science in their fields, carving out new avenues for research, developing creative research environments and training new talented researchers for the Finnish research system and Finnish business and industry.
+The Academy of Finland’s Centres of Excellence (CoE) are at the very cutting edge of science in their fields.
+CoEs carve out new avenues for research, develop creative research environments and train new talented researchers for the Finnish research system and for Finnish business and industry.

 A CoE is a research and training network that has a clearly defined set of research objectives and is run under a joint management.
-Funding is provided for a six-year term, which means that CoEs can work to long-term plans and even take risks.
+Funding is provided for an eight-year term, which means that CoEs can work to long-term plans and even take risks.
 CoEs are jointly funded by the Academy of Finland, universities, research institutes, the private business sector and many other sources.

 Here you will find information and materials on Centre of Excellence kick-off and annual seminars as well as on other Academy events related to CoEs.

 - The Renewed Centre of Excellence Programme 2018-2025, 16 Feb 2016

 - CoE seminar, 12 November 2013